 Understanding your doctor’s motivations behind his or her decision to release you to return to work is key to determining the next steps.
 More often than not, a workers’ compensation doctor will not make a decision based solely on the best interests of the patient, which is why it is generally not worth it to argue a final determination.
 Two such reasons for releasing patients before they are ready are as follows:

 If your doctor cites either of the two aforementioned reasons for making the decision he or she did, you are unlikely to win an appeal.
-However, every so often a doctor makes a determination not fully understanding what a person's job entails.
-For instance, you may hold the title of "administrative assistant," but your job description includes heavy lifting and other physical activities.
-Your doctor may release you to work based off his or her preconceived notion of what an administrative assistant does without fully taking the time to understand your job duties.
+However, every so often a doctor makes a determination not fully understanding what a person’s job entails.
+For instance, you may hold the title of “administrative assistant,” but your job description includes heavy lifting and other physical activities.
+Your doctor may release you to work based on his or her preconceived notion of what an administrative assistant does without fully taking the time to understand your job duties

 Another plausible scenario is that your doctor DID take the time to fully understand your job duties, but he or she made the mistake of reviewing an edited job description given to him or her by your Rehabilitation Professional.
-The RP may have provided details regarding your main responsibilities but failed to mention additional duties to be completed during "down time," such as maintaining the premises, lending a helping hand in shipping and receiving, etc.
+The RP may have provided details regarding your main responsibilities but failed to mention additional duties to be completed during “downtime,” such as maintaining the premises, lending a helping hand in shipping and receiving, etc.